jinook0707/pyListener/readme.md

 Currently, pyListener has three Python files,

-- pyListener.py: pyListener app, using wxPython.
+- **pyListener.py**: pyListener app, using wxPython.
-- pyListenerLib.py: This contains main functionalities of pyListener such as sound loading, comparing and saving.
-This can be used without loading wxPython frame in pyListener.py.
+- **pyListenerLib.py**: This contains main functionalities of pyListener such as sound loading, comparing and saving.
+This can be used without loading wxPython frame in **pyListener.py**.
+- **pyLSpectrogram.py**: This is for drawing real-time spectrogram.
+Only 'SpectrogramPanel' is used in **pyListener.py** (There is a wxPython frame in it to run **pyLSpectrogram.py** separately).
-- fFuncNClasses.py: Simple functions and a dialog class to be used in multiple places in the above files.
+- **fFuncNClasses.py**: Simple functions and a dialog class to be used in multiple places in the above files.

-One can test sound comparision functionality with pyListenerLib.py without wxPython frame with the below code.
+One can test sound comparision functionality with **pyListenerLib.py** without wxPython frame with the below code.

 ```
 from os import getcwd